jakegornall/BlogProject/README.md

 This blog is for the project, Multi User Blog, on Udacity.
 Meant for use on Google App Engine.
+Utilizes Python, Jinja2, HTML5, and CSS.
+This site is a multi-user blog where users can sign up, sign in, create/edit/delete posts, comment on posts, edit/delete comments, like/unlike posts.

 To run on local host: